 The Leak Alert Program sends automated notifications to single family and multi-family residences, commercial and industrial properties, and irrigation accounts.

 Automated meters enable the SFPUC to provide customers timely and accurate information about water use down to the hourly level.
 Customers can view their water use through our My Account portal.
 We also use hourly water consumption data to provide courtesy leak alerts.
-We notify the water account holder, property owner, and occupant (if not the same person) when they have three days of non-stop, 24/7 water use, which could mean they have a plumbing leak.
-We also use criteria in addition to three days of constant use to screen for potential leaks in some specific properties:
+We notify the water account holder, property owner, and occupant (if not the same person) of constant water use water use throughout the review period.
+The review period for single family, multi-family (2-5 units) and irrigation accounts is two days of non-stop water use and for commercial and multi-family (6+ units) it is three days of non-stop water use.
+Commercial and multi-family also use criteria in addition to three days of constant use to screen for potential leaks in some specific properties:

 - For multi-family properties with four or five dwelling units, we also screen for water use that has exceeded the property's average use for the past 90 days by 50 percent or more.